Biophilia: Our Connection to the Natural World

 Add some of these elements to the landscape at home.
 A planter with some herbs or cherry tomatoes is easy to do and fosters some experimentation with healthy eating.
 Landscape your home so that there is always something in bloom during the season.
 Fragrant plants excite the senses.
 Don’t forget to include plants you have fond memories of—the ones you enjoyed with your parents or grandparents as a youngster.
 Scent is a powerful component in the garden and can transport us back to joyful times in our memory.

 Take a moment to de-stress on a regular basis.
-Sometimes stress can build up on us in our busy lives.
-It is important to allow our bodies to recover from the many stresses in our ever-changing world and avoid the hazards of chronic stress Re-awaken the sense of wonder that we delight in as children, but often neglect as we get older and join the adult world of rush and responsibility
+Sometimes stress can build up in our busy lives.
+It is important to allow our bodies to recover from the many stresses in our ever-changing world and avoid the hazards of chronic stress.
+Re-awaken the sense of wonder that we delight in as children—but often neglect as we get older—and join the adult world of rush and responsibility.

 Lastly, take some time to smell the roses.
 You will be glad you did.

 Kellert, S.R. & Wilson, E.O.
 (Ed s).
 (1993).
 The Biophilia Hypothesis .
 Island Press; Wasington DC.

 Falk, J.H. & Balling J.D.
 (2012).
 Evolutionary Influence on Landscape Preference.
 Environment and Behavior, 42 (4) 479-493.